youlinqing/youlinqing.github.io/_pages/research.md

 ## Work in Progress

-* A characteristic-based network factor model for supply chain evolution
+* Semiparametric Network Factor Model for Supply Chain Evolution
-* GARCH Model with Network Innovation
+* GARCH Model with Network Spillover Effects
-* Mergers and GP outcomes in England
+* Mergers and GP Outcomes in England